PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 Example
 -------

-XXX could the *directions* argument have default values?

 To set up a slab of FCC copper with the [1,-1,0] direction along the x-axis, [1,1,-2] along the y-axis and [1,1,1] along the z-axis, use::